|

 Native Grass Uses

-are in demand more than ever for erosion control purposes and to reintroduce habitat that
+are in demand more now than ever for erosion control purposes, bio-fuels, and to reintroduce habitat that

 has been destroyed.
 The beauty and versatility of these natural grasses are being used